MartinKuna-Lab/KELVIN-S3/README.md

 - **CUSTOM**
 - **AUTO**

-These profiles allow the same platform to be adapted to different radiator layouts, machine behavior, and cooling priorities.

-Depending on firmware version, profiles may influence:
+These profiles may influence:
-- fan staging thresholds
+- fan stage thresholds
+- cooling aggressiveness
 - rotation behavior
-- spray permissions
+- spray permission logic
-- cooling aggressiveness
-- automatic profile selection logic
+- automatic profile selection behavior

+Exact profile implementation may evolve between firmware revisions.

 ---

+## AUX engine

+### AUX philosophy in v1.5.0
+KELVIN S3 v1.5.0 introduces a clearer definition of AUX behavior.

+AUX is **not** intended to replace core machine logic.
+Instead, AUX acts as a **read-only reactive engine** based on exported internal values.

+This means AUX logic can react to system states such as:
+- temperatures
+- cooling stage
+- reverse state
+- alarm state
+- mode/profile state
+- service conditions
+- other exported variables

+But AUX does **not** own the core cooling process.

+This keeps the architecture clean:

+- **main firmware** = machine cooling and safety logic
+- **AUX engine** = reactive side behavior and extension logic

+---

+### AUX outputs
+KELVIN S3 provides:

+- **AUX1**
+- **AUX2**
+- **AUX3**
+- **AUX4**
+- **AUX5**
+- **AUX6**
+- **AUX7**
+- **AUX8**

+These outputs are intended for controlled auxiliary scenarios such as:
+- signaling
+- external enable chains
+- helper outputs
+- extension logic
+- installation-specific reactions

+Exact use depends on the machine and project configuration.

+---

 ## Web UI and diagnostics

-KELVIN S3 includes a built-in web dashboard for:
+KELVIN S3 includes a built-in web dashboard used for:

-- live temperatures
+- live temperature monitoring
 - mode and profile overview
-- fan and relay/output state visualization
+- fan and output state visualization
-- alarm and warning display
+- warning and alarm visibility
-- service and testing functions
+- service/testing functions
 - configuration pages
+- diagnostic state inspection
-- trend graphs and history functions (build dependent)
+- trend/history features (build dependent)
+- AUX status and logic visibility

-The dashboard is driven by a **JSON backend**, which serves as the primary source of truth for UI state and diagnostics.
+The dashboard is driven by a **JSON backend**, which acts as the primary source of truth for UI state.

+### Service UI
+The service-oriented part of the UI is important to the project philosophy.

+In current architecture, service features may include:
+- I/O state visibility
+- diagnostics and quick checks
+- output testing tools
+- status explanation
+- internal exported values
+- dedicated **AUX tab**

+The goal is practical real-world service usability, not decorative UI.

 ---

 ## Firmware design goals

-The current KELVIN S3 development is focused on:
+Current KELVIN S3 development is focused on:

 - deterministic control behavior
+- robust backend logic
-- separation of backend logic and UI rendering
+- clear separation of UI and control state
 - stable JSON-driven dashboard operation
-- robust safety and interlock handling
+- reliable interlocks and safety handling
-- service-friendly diagnostics
+- maintainable industrial-style firmware structure
-- modular growth without breaking core control logic
+- modular growth without breaking core logic

-KELVIN S3 is not intended to be a hobby thermostat project.
-It is a machine-oriented control platform for real service conditions.
+- service visibility during commissioning and diagnostics

 ---

 ## Typical high-level states

-The system operates through states such as:
+Depending on firmware build, the system may operate through states such as:

 - **IDLE / STANDBY**
 - **AUTO RUN**